xMistt/rebootpy/docs/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The answer to this question depends completely on what information you already
-have, but it usually comes down to :class:`AdvancedAuth` no matter what.
-It's
-simply the best right now as it combines other authentication methods and handles
+have, for example, if you've just made a fresh Epic Games account, I'd use
+AdvancedAuth or my other library `DeviceAuthGenerator <https://github.com/xMistt/DeviceAuthGenerator>`_.
+first in order to generate device auths, and then after that I'd just use the
-all of the annoying stuff like creating device auths etc. If you are unsure how to
+DeviceAuth authentication method.
+If you are unsure how to use :class:`AdvancedAuth`,
-use :class:`AdvancedAuth`, you can take a look at the `examples folder <https://github.com/xMistt/rebootpy/tree/main/examples>`_
+you can take a look at the `examples folder <https://github.com/xMistt/rebootpy/tree/main/examples>`_
 where it's used in all of the examples.